arthubhub/SmartWatch_Pin_Inference/README.md

 Analysis:
 - When the user holds his smartphone, the watch takes a specific orientation : Y -> 0 ; X -> [0.5;1] G ; Z -> [0;0.5] G. We can use this information to filter frames when the user is likely to hold its smartphone.
 By using a gaussian filter or applying a low pass filter on the accelerometer values we can get the orientation.
+- When the user is typing the code, its hand stays very stable because he has to focus on th screen.
+We can see up to four clear peaks appearing in the graph, one per pressed digit.
+- The user usually not type with the same speed and strength in regular use of his smartphone.

+### Getting unlocking sequences

+Here is a first idea of process to gather information about how to extract information about watch orientation:
+- Analyse regular behaviour
+- Analyse unlocking sequences in different contexts
+- Compare the data and find caracteristics of unlocking sequences
+- Chose a set of parameters to identify unlocking frames : orientation (gx,gy and accelerometer), variance of signal, mean, peaks, etc
+- Try to identify unlocking sequences, compare with real data (false positive, false negatives, average performance, ...)